-Things you need to know about Transportation Portion of Paris Pass
+Things you need to know about the Transportation Portion of Paris Pass

 The Paris Pass comes with unlimited travel within Central Paris (zones 1 – 3) — which includes the Metro, Buses, RER, and Tram.
 That said, Paris is a very walkable city and it is best explored on foot or bike you may only use the Metro 1-3 times a day.

 Paris Public Transportation Prices

 Below are the pricing options for the Paris transportation system (Central Paris, Zone 1 to Zone 3)

 - Book of 10 Tickets – 14.90 € (1.49€/ride)